Turnkey Device • NHTSA-Aligned • Patent Pending

 Walk & Turn Validation

 An officer manually counts 18 heel-to-toe steps during a tandem walk.
-The rear-camera pose pipeline counts within one of that total while keeping step precision at 100% on validation clips — no phantom steps — and body-pose classifiers surface balance and gait clues the eye can miss in poor light.
+The rear-camera pose pipeline achieves 95% step precision and 84% recall across 81 labeled field recordings — no phantom steps — and body-pose classifiers surface balance and gait clues the eye can miss in poor light.

 Augmenting DRE with AI